esitarski/CrossMgr/LinuxInstallReadme.txt

 Step 4:  Download the CrossMgr Python package.

-From www.sites.google.com/site/crossmgrsoftware, go to Downloads, All Platforms and download the file "PIP-Install-CrossMgr-N.NN.tar.gz" python package to a directory called "CrossMgrInstall" (the N.NN is the version).
+From www.sites.google.com/site/crossmgrsoftware, go to Downloads, All Platforms and download the "PIP-Install-CrossMgr-N.NN.tar.gz" python package to a directory called "CrossMgrInstall" (the N.NN is the version).

 --------------------------------------------